 - 1/3 cup fire roasted red peppers, diced

 - ½ tsp. kosher salt

-Lock the Instant Pot lid into place.
+- Lock the Instant Pot lid into place.
 Choose High Pressure for 8 minutes, bringing the Instant Pot to full pressure.

-When the timer sounds, perform a natural release for 10 minutes, then a quick release if any pressure remains.
+- When the timer sounds, perform a quick release to remove all pressure from the Instant Pot.

-Use the sling to lift the egg bite mold from the Instant Pot.
+- Use the sling to lift the egg bite mold from the Instant Pot.
 Remove the foil and let the egg bites stand for 5-10 minutes to cool a bit.
 Gently invert the molds onto a platter so the egg bites can slide out.
 Serve at once, or let the egg bites cool completely, then refrigerate and reheat as needed.